SpectralVectors/TransMat/README.md

 Next, if you're using procedural noise nodes, you can bake them to textures, and choose your resolution.

+Transmat now autodetects the connections of the noise nodes, and replaces them with your newly baked textures!

 Now, click the 'Transmat!' button.

 Then, in Unreal (with the Python plug-in and Editor Scripting enabled) click File > Execute Python Script.